ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/fetching-data/pagination.md

 </Schema>
 </ExampleTabs>

-## Addings fields to a CollectionSegment
+## Adding fields to a CollectionSegment

 We can add new fields to a CollectionSegment type, by creating a type extension that targets the CollectionSegment by its name.